More than 10 years innovating with startups

 COMPETITIONS FOR STARTUPS

 With PERSEO, Iberdrola group promotes different Startup Challenges to find innovative solutions that enable its operation to be improved and its environmental footprint to be minimised.
-The most recent is the Micro-mobility challenge, which seeks safe parking and charging solutions for electric Personal Mobility Vehicles (PMV), such as bicycles or scooters.
+The most recent is the Non-technical power losses from the electricity system, which seeks competitive and innovative solutions that will reduce non-technical losses from the distribution network.

 Startup Challenges launched to date by Iberdrola are: